sabifo4/LUCA-divtimes/01_PAML/01_CODEML/README.md

 grep 'model' */*/tmp0001.ctl   # You should see `model = 3` (i.e., empirical+F model)
 ```

+> [!NOTE]
+>
+> For more details on the settings, please read the corresponding section in [the `README.md` file for the concatenated dataset](../00_CODEML/README.md#preparing-input-files).

 ### Executing `CODEML`

 We are now ready to run `CODEML`!

-We will run our in-house bash scripts to prepare the bash script that we will submit to our HPC running the following code snippet:
+We will run our in-house bash scripts to prepare the bash script that we will submit to our HPC by running the following code snippet:

 ```sh
 # Run from `LUCAdup_arcsin` dir on your HPC.
 Please change directories until